-Data-entry forms restrict access to certain fields within the table.
+Data-entry forms can be used to restrict access to certain fields within the table.
 Forms can also be enhanced with data validation rules or VBA code to check the validity of your data before it's added to the database table.